Embedded accounting API

 Four primitives every integration hits in its first sandbox.
 Each maps to a real endpoint, a signed event, and a row in the audit log.

 Post balanced double-entry journals over REST or SDK.
-Idempotency keys deduplicate retries within a 30-day window; replays return the original 201.
+Idempotency keys deduplicate retries; resubmitting the same request returns the original 201.

 Standard OAuth 2.0 and 2.1 authorization flows with PKCE.
 Tenant-scoped tokens with per-route grants — same model powers RBAC, MCP, and machine-to-machine clients.